Couchers-org/couchers/docs/docker.md

 ### Run only the proxy, backend, and database

 ```
-docker-compose up --build --no-deps proxy backend postgres
+docker-compose up --build proxy backend
 ```

-This will spin up the proxy, backend and postgres database.
-You can then do queries against it at `localhost:8888`.
+This will spin up the proxy, backend and postgres database (since the postgres container is a dependency of the backend).
+You can then do queries against the backend at `localhost:8888` (which hits the proxy that redirects it to the backend, which will mutate the database).

 ### Run the backend tests with postgres in background